ssolkhon/cf-cassandra-example-app/README.md

 Getting services from marketplace in org testing / space testing as me...
 OK

 service     plans     description
-p-cassandra   default   Cassandra service
+cassandra   default   Cassandra service
 ```

-Our service is called `p-cassandra`.
+Our service is called `cassandra`.
 To create an instance of this service, use:

 ```
-$ cf create-service p-cassandra default cassandra
+$ cf create-service cassandra default cassandra-instance
 ```

 #### Push the Example Application